-The network converts all input INCR bursts that complete within a single output data width into an INCR1 of the minimum SIZE possible, and it packs all INCR bursts into INCR bursts of the optimum size possible.
+The network converts all input INCR bursts that complete within a single output data width into an INCR1 of the minimum SIZE possible.
+It packs all other INCR bursts into INCR bursts of the optimum size possible.
 Table 2-4 shows how the network converts INCR bursts when it upsizes them.